vanessacleary/vanessacleary-Ms1-2021/README.md

 **My project was deployed to GitHub pages using the following steps:**

 1. I logged in to my GitHub account and opened the relevant repository.
-2. I clicked on the settings button
+2. I clicked on the settings button.
-3. In settings scroll down to the GitHub 'pages' tab.
+3. In settings I scrolled down to the GitHub 'pages' tab.
-4. Under source I clicked the dropdown button labelled None and selected Master Branch.
+4. Under source I clicked the dropdown button labelled 'None' and selected Master Branch.
-5. The page will automatically refresh itself and after a few moments the published site link will be available to click on the GitHub Page section.
+5. This then provided mw with the link to the website.

 ### Forking the GitHub Repository
 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/vanessacleary/vanessacleary-Ms1-2021)